On the density of sets of the Euclidean plane avoiding distance 1: Algorithm

 Given a collection of independent sets $\mathscr S=\{S_1,\dots,S_k\}$, our first program, that we call $P_1$, returns a symmetric weighting that minimizes the maximum weight of a set of $\mathscr S$.
 We set $n_{i,j}=|S_i\cap O_j|$.
 Our variables are $w_1,\dots,w_p$ where $w_j$ indicates the weight of the vertices of $O_j$.

 Note that if $\mathscr S$ is the set of all independent sets in $G$, Linear Program \ref{eq:LPdensity} will return $\alpha^{\ast}(G)$ and an optimal weighting of $G$.
-However, this it is not necessary that $\mathscr S$ contains all independent sets and it is actually sufficient that $\mathscr S$ contains an independent set of maximum weight for every symmetric weighting of $G$.
+However, this condition is not necessary and it is actually suficient that $\mathscr S$ contains an independent set of maximum weight for every symmetric weighting of $G$.

 The second program, $P_2$, is an integer linear program that returns an independent set of maximum weight for a given symmetric weighting $w=(w_1,\dots,w_p)$ defined by the weight it gives to each orbit.
 For each vertex $v$, we use a binary variable $x_v$ that indicates whether $v$ belongs to the maximum-weight independent set $S$ we create.